P.O. Box 31, Hamilton, MA 01936

 Ruthie Graves, email@example.com

-Group Email: email@example.com includes staff member Stacy Carlson
+Group Email: firstname.lastname@example.org includes staff members Abbie Trexler and Stacy Carlson

 Chair: Dan Rosenthal, NJ

 Marc Johnson, MA